-Students are expected to watch pre-class videos BEFORE each lecture from week 1 to week 5.
-Each set of videos cover important concepts and programming skills that will be covered in the corresponding lecture.
-They aim at helping students better follow the pace of the lectures and get the most out of the inclass learning experience.
+There are 5 pre-class videos and 5 weekly quizzes (best 4 will be counted with 2.5 points each).
+Students are expected to watch pre-class videos BEFORE each lecture.
+Each set of videos covers important concepts and programming skills that will be covered in the corresponding lecture.
+They aim at helping students better follow the pace of the lectures and get the most out of the in-class learning experience.